ibNez/Arcane-Realms/docs/mage-skills.md

 - **Range:** 8 m
 - **Mana Cost:** 10
 - **Cast Time:** 1.0 s
+- **Failure Mode:** Fizzles and triggers full cooldown if the mage runs out of mana mid-cast.
 - **Details:** Fires a homing projectile at the target.
 Cannot miss once cast.
 > **TODO:** Describe projectile speed and interaction with obstacles.